 He sang with the Chorale at various events over the years until September 1994 when Barbara Hoskins from the Sweet Adelines visited Allans Music where Ian managed the keyboard department.
 A brief mention of singing had Barbara suggest that Ian get in touch with a group of men who sing in Doncaster East on Monday nights.
 The enthusiasm and friendliness of the Melbournaires together with the skills of the then director Bill Albrecht made sure that Ian came back each Monday night to learn some more about this musical style.

 Ian was truly hooked in 1995 when he joined a quartet with Steve Carnie, David Buck and Arthur Wills.
 Together they had a ball singing at various places and also competing in the national competition, finishing in the top ten placements.
+Ian continued his quartet singing with the Six Foot Four quartet with whom he won the best novice quartet medal in 2001.
 The energy and good feeling created by in-tune, quartet singing is something that should be experienced by everyone.
-Ian currently sings lead with the Six Foot Four quartet.

 Ian has attended several training courses for musical directors both here in Australia and in the USA.
 He is highly regarded in the barbershop fraternity for his musical ability and his skill as a director.